apache/kylin/website/_docs/install/index.md

 ### Environment

 Kylin requires a properly setup hadoop environment to run.
-Following are the minimal request to run Kylin, for more detial, please check this reference: [Hadoop Environment](hadoop_env.html).
+Following are the minimal requests to run Kylin, for more detail, please check this reference: [Hadoop Environment](hadoop_env.html).

 ## Recommended Hadoop Versions